trk5150/DBSOMA/README.md

 This Repository also contains R scripts used to generate GoTerm analysis plots
 Script:

-This Repository contains Bash scripts which serve as exmapls for how to run the various jar files.
+This Repository contains Bash scripts which serve as examples for how to run the various jar files.

 ## License
 MIT License